mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What happens when you short circuit a LiPo?
 - Why is heat such a big concern?

-## Inductive Loads (Motors/Solenoids)
+## Inductive Loads
 Mostly on DC inductive loads like brushed DC motors and solenoids.
 I've only been asked a tiny bit of AC inductive loads in the context of brushless motors.
 Most of these questions arise because of my personal projects with motors and solenoids, only a few roles I've interviewed for actually use motors/solenoids.
+I was also asked most of these questions during my freshman year before I started taking interview notes and before I had any internship or school experience, so these questions are mostly from memory.
 Most of these questions will be for motors (since I've been asked mostly about them), but there's a good amount of overlap with solenoids.

-- What is a motor?
+- What is a motor/solenoid?
+What can they be used for?
-- What is a solenoid?
+- Describe how a motor/solenoid works.
-- What are they used for?
-- What are linear motors?
+- Why are coils often used?
+What's so special about that configuration?

 ### Characterization/Behavior
-- How does a motor/solenoid work?
-- Draw a torque vs RPM curve.
-What are its implications?
-Repeat for current and voltage vs torque and RPM.
 - When does a motor/solenoid draw the most current?
 - When does a motor/solenoid draw the least amount of current?
-- Steady-state?
+- Describe what happens to a motor/solenoid at steady-state under minimum and maximum current draw?.
-- What type of loads are motors and solenoids?
+- What type of loads are motors/solenoids?
 - What is flyback voltage?
 - What is back EMF?
-- What's the difference between a motor and generator?
-- If I hook up a 12V supply (with infinite current output) to a motor with a coil resistance of 1 ohm, will I see 12A of curent being draw?
+- If I hook up a 12V supply (with infinite current output) to a motor/solenoid with a coil resistance of 1 ohm, will I see 12A of curent being draw?
 Why?
 When would I see 12A?
 When wouldn't I?
 - What is inrush current?
+- When do motors/solenoids draw the most amount of current?
+- Inductors oppose instantaneous changes in current, but motors/solenoid still experience very fast and large inrush currents.
+Why is this?

+### Brushed DC Motors
+- What's the difference between a motor and generator?
+- What's the difference between a motor and solenoid?
+- What are the parts of a motor?
+Which parts rotate and which parts remain static?
+- Name a few types of motors.
+What are they each used for?
+- What are linear motors?
+- What sort of motors are typically used for phone's vibration motor?
+- Draw a torque vs RPM curve.
+What are its implications?
+Repeat for current and voltage vs torque and RPM.
+- What electrical parameter corresponds to high torque?
+Why?
+What about high RPM?
+- How do you spec a motor?
+- Why are motors so noisy?
+How can you reduce this noise?
+- What is arcing?

+#### Brushes
+- What are brushes?
+- What are brushes made out of?
+- What are some concerns about brushes?
+- Why do brushes wear out?
+- When should you replace brushes vs replace the whole motor?
+- How do brushes maintain contact with the commutator?

+### Brushless DC (BLDC) Motors
+- How do BLDC motors work?
+- How do you control BLDC motors?
+- How do you control a BLDC motor from a microcontroller?
+What other components do you need?
+- What are some advantages of brushless vs brushed motors?
+- What are the poles of the motor?
+How can they impact performance?
+- How do you spec a BLDC motor?

+#### Electronic Speed Controllers (ESCs)
+- What is an electronic speed controller (ESC)?
+- Why are ESCs often required for brushless motors?
+- What's the difference between an ESC and a single-phase motor driver?
+What additional functionality may an ESC offer?
+- What components/subsystems does an ESC have?
+- How do you interface with ESCs?
+What other components/contollers are needed?
+How do they communicate?
+- Design an ESC.
+- How do you spec an ESC?

+### Stepper Motors
+- What is a stepper motor?
+- How does it work?
+- What are its applications?
+- What are its advantages compared to other types of motors?
+- How do you control a stepper motor from a microcontroller?
+What other components do you need?
+- How do you spec a stepper motor?
+- How do stepper motors hold a certain position?

+### Servo Motors
+- What is a servo motor?
+- How does it work?
+- What are its applications?
+- What are its advantages compared to other types of motors?
+- How do you control a servo motor from a microcontroller?
+What other components do you need?
+- How do you spec a servo motor?
+- How are servo motors so precise in their movement?

-### Inductive Drives
+### Single-Phase Inductive Drives
 PCB design/layout on inductive drives is in the PCBs section.

-- Design a circuit to drive an inductive load from a microcontroller GPIO.
+- How do you drive an inductive load?
 - What if you need motor braking?
 - What if you need to drive the motor in both directions?
 - What are the different kinds of motor braking?
 - What sort of protection circuitry do you need?
 - Tradeoffs between different drive circuits: electromechanical relay (EMR), solid-state relay (SSR), MOSFET, BJT, insulated-gate bipolar transistor (IGBT), etc.
+- What optimizations can you do for solenoid drives to increase plunger velocity and cycle rate?
+- If you're using a driver IC, how do you spec it?
+What properties should you look for?
+- If you're designing a motor/solenoid drive with discrete components, how do you spec your transistors?
+- What limits the switching frequency?
+- How do you increase the switching frequency?

+#### Half/H-Bridge
+There's a good amount of overlap with the Power Bridge subsection of Buck Converters as well, since the power bridge of a buck is often just a half bridge.

+- Draw an H-bidge ciruit.
+- Draw a half-bidge ciruit.
+- How does a half/H-Bridge work?
+- What's the difference between an H-bridge and half-bridge?
+What are the tradeoffs?
+- How can you brake a motor using a half-bridge?
+What about an H-bridge?
+Which can brake the motor faster?
+How does this stress the motor?
+- When can you use an asymmetrical half-bridge?
+When do you need a symmetrical H-bridge?
+- What are the advantages of using a high-side NFET?
+What additional challenges are presented?
+- Design a circuit to properly drive a high-side NFET.
+Why is it needed?
+- What happens if you turn both the PFET and NFET on the same side at the same time?
+How do you prevent this?1

+#### Control from Embedded Device
+Often times you want to control a big motor/solenoid from a small embedded device.
+This section focuses on some of the more power electronics side of things while the Embedded Systems section will focus a bit more on the embedded side of things.

+- Design a circuit to drive an inductive load from a microcontroller GPIO.
+- Why would a pulldown resistor be nessary?
+- Why would you want a series resistor between the GPIO and MOSFET gate?
+What is parasitic oscillation in the context and where can it arise from?
+What does the series resistor do?
+- Why is isolation important?
+- What sort of isolations would you want?
+- What is galvanic isolation?
+- What are some challenges when using a high-side PFET and a much higher supply voltage to power the motor?
+- Design a circuit to properly drive a high-side PFET.
+Why is this needed?

+### Safety and Monitoring
+- What are some failure modes of motors/solenoids?
+How can they be avoided?
+- What are some dangers when using motors/solenoid?
+- What properties do you want to measure when using a motor/solenoid?
+- How can these properties be monitored?
+What sensors/components can you use?
+- How would you alter the behavior of the motor/solenoid based on the observed data?
+- How do you determine how much current a motor/solenoid is drawing?
+- How can you detect the temperature of a motor/solenoid?
+- Which temperatures do you want to/can you measure?
+- Since the motor/solenoid may be moving, you might not always want physical contact between the sensor and motor/solenoid.
+What are some contactless ways to meaure temperature?
+- How do motors perform as they age?
+- What kind of stress may a motor experience in its lifetime?
+- Motor/solenoids often require many loops in the coils, so the coil wires will be very thin.
+Motors/solenoids also draw lots of current, possibly more than the coils can support.
+How do you reconcile this?
+Do coils on the motors always burn out?

+#### Speed/Position
+- When/why would knowing the speed and/or position of a motor/solenoid be useful?
+- How can you measure the RPM of a motor?
+- How can you determine the position of a motor?
+- What is a rotary encoder?
+How can it be used to measure motor speed?
+- How can you use BEMF to measure motor speed?
+- How can you measure the speed of a solenoid?
+- How can you measure the position of a solenoid?

 ## Current Sensing
-- How to measure current?
+- How can you to measure current?
+- Why do you want to measure current?
 - How does inductive/magnetic current sensing work?
 What are its pros and cons?
 - Describe tradeoffs between different current sensing mechanisms.

 ### Sense Resistor
 Sense resistor PCB layout/routing is in PCB Design/Layout section

 - How does a sense resistor work to sense current?
 - What are its pros and cons?
 - How do you spec a current sense resistor?
 What happens if it's too big/small?